 Permissions Manager ¶

-To view all edits awaiting permission moderation, go to Permission Edits.
-This will bring up a page with all edits that require the attention of either people with high reputation or admins.
+To view all edits awaiting approval, go to the Patrol Edits page.
+This will bring up a page with all edits that require the attention of either people with adequate levels of reputation or administrator status.

-After clicking on an edit awaiting approval, the revision changes are visible and are typically highlighted, as shown below.
-Unchanged text will not be highlighted, but the edits awaiting approval will be highlighted in green.
+After clicking on an edit awaiting approval, the revision changes are visible and are typically highlighted as shown below.
+Unchanged text is not highlighted, text that was removed or changed is higlighted in red, and the edits awaiting approval are highlighted in green.

 From here you will have one of three patrol options:

 - Edit - You have the ability to make changes to the Edit before it is accepted.

 - If one user makes multiple changes to a page, these edits will show up on the same moderation page.
 If you change the status of an edit, either accepting or denying it, all edits listed above this one will receive the same status.
 For example, if you choose to accept the fourth edit without first accepting or denying edits one through three, it will accept all four of them.

 Changes made by users without sufficent reputation have to be approved, but they can still be viewed by any user before they are approved.
 When an edit is made by a user with insufficient reputation, a yellow notification bar will appear on the guide:

 If the user would like to see the changes that haven't been approved by moderators, they can click on "Switch to the latest unverified version".
 This will display the changes that have been made by a user but not approved.